OmerEfron/friendlinesv2.0/api_docs/architecture/push_notifications_architecture.md

 **Notification Triggers:**
 - **Public Posts**: Notify all followers of the post creator
 - **Group Posts**: Notify all group members (excluding creator)
+- **Group Invitations**: Notify invited users when they receive an invitation
+- **Group Invitation Acceptance**: Notify group owner when someone accepts an invitation
+- **Friend Requests**: Notify target user when they receive a friend request
+- **Friend Request Acceptance**: Notify requester when their friend request is accepted
 - **Batch Processing**: Handle up to 100 notifications per batch
 - **Error Handling**: Non-blocking delivery with graceful degradation